hafeezhmha/ai-toolkit-jarvis-labs/README.md

 python flux_train_ui.py
 ```

-This will launch a UI that allows you to upload your images, caption them, train your LoRA, and publish it.
+This will launch a UI that allows you to upload your images, caption them using Florence, train your LoRA, and publish it.
 This is recommended if you have not yet captioned your images.

 ## Training on Jarvis Labs